 Figure AA-6—Example of affiliated APs from different multiple BSSID sets[12788, 10668, 10669]

-[12788]Figure AA-6 (Example of affiliated APs from different multiple BSSID sets) illustrates that APs corresponding to BSSID-x and BSSID-y belong to the same multiple BSSID set on channel 1 and are affiliated with different AP MLDs (MLD 1and MLD 3, respectively).
-On channel 1, AP-y, affiliated with MLD 3, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on channel 1.
+[12788]Figure AA-6 (Example of affiliated APs from different multiple BSSID sets) illustrates that APs corresponding to BSSID-x and BSSID-y belong to the same multiple BSSID set on channel 1 and are affiliated with different AP MLDs (MLD E and MLD G, respectively).
+On channel 1, AP-y, affiliated with MLD G, corresponds to the transmitted BSSID (depicted as BSSID-y [T]) for the multiple BSSID set on channel 1.
 On channel 2, there are three APs that belong to the same multiple BSSID set and each is affiliated with a different AP MLD.
-AP-q, affiliated with MLD 2, corresponds to the transmitted BSSID (depicted as BSSID-q [T]) for the multiple BSSID set on channel 2.
-On channel 3, there are three APs which belong to the same multiple BSSID set and two of the APs are affiliated with two different MLDs.
-AP-a, affiliated with MLD 1, corresponds to the transmitted BSSID (depicted as BSSID-a [T]) for the multiple BSSID set on channel 3.
-[10669]AP-c is a not affiliated with any AP MLD.
-Each AP MLD independently assigns a Link ID to its affiliated APs (shown as “(Link n)” in the example).
-[10668]
+AP-q, affiliated with MLD F, corresponds to the transmitted BSSID (depicted as BSSID-q [T]) for the multiple BSSID set on channel 2.
+On channel 3, there are three APs which belong to the same multiple BSSID set and are affiliated with different MLDs.
+AP-a, affiliated with MLD E, corresponds to the transmitted BSSID (depicted as BSSID-a [T]) for the multiple BSSID set on channel 3.
+[10669]AP-c is affiliated with AP MLD H and is the only AP affiliated with MLD H. This could be due to ML Reconfiguration operation (as described in 35.3.6 (Multi-Link reconfiguration)).
+Each AP MLD independently assigns a Link ID to its affiliated APs (shown as “(Link ID=n)” in the example).
+[10668]Furthermore, each AP affiliated with the same AP MLD is part of the same ESS (shown as “ESS n” in this example), is connected to the same DS (shown as “DS n” in this example), and advertises the same SSID (shown as “[SSID n]” in this example) in its Beacon and Probe Response frames.
+The MLD ID is not shown in the figure since the MLD ID value is equal to the BSSID Index of the affiliated AP operating on that link and therefore, the value can be different on each link (see 9.4.2.170.2).

 TGbe editor: Please replace Figure AA7 with the one shown below: